Springworks/VPL-Sublime/README.md

 ### TODO

-* Add snippets for regularly used pieces of code.
-* Figure out how to auto detect the syntax based on file ending for .inc files.
 * Add make file so we can recompile the .tmLanguage-files.
 * Clean up the scopes after [Text Mates Naming Conventions](https://manual.macromates.com/en/language_grammars#naming_conventions)